google-research-datasets/wit/README.md

 -   The largest multimodal dataset (time of this writing) by the number of image-text examples.
--   A massively multilingual (first of its kind) with coverage for over 100+ languages.
+-   A massively multilingual dataset (first of its kind) with coverage for over 100+ languages.
 -   A collection of diverse set of concepts and real world entities.
 -   Brings forth challenging real-world test sets.